hdShang/arxiv-daily/docs/cs-AI/2025-05-13/papers/250508202v1-ai-and-generative-ai-transforming-disaster-management-a-survey-of-da.md

 ---
 layout: default
-title: AI and Generative AI Transforming Disaster Management: A Survey of Damage Assessment and Response Techniques
+title: "AI and Generative AI Transforming Disaster Management: A Survey of Damage Assessment and Response Techniques"
 ---

 # AI and Generative AI Transforming Disaster Management: A Survey of Damage Assessment and Response Techniques